-At least one staff member is trained as a Leave No Trace Trainer or Leave No Trace Master Educator.
-A Leave No Trace Trainer course, Leave No Trace awareness course, or other outdoor ethics awareness workshop is offered to leaders and campers.
+At least one staff member is trained as a Leave No Trace Level I or Level II Instructor.
+A Leave No Trace Level I Instructor course, Leave No Trace skills course, or Leave No Trace awareness course, or other outdoor ethics awareness workshop is offered to leaders and campers.

-- Review of certificate (may be included in the Declaration of Readiness) - · Review of schedule and discussion with staff
+- Review of certificate (may be included in the Declaration of Readiness) - Review of schedule and discussion with staff